xthalach/Notes-Burp-Suite-Certification-Practitioner-BSCP-/README.md

 # SQL Injection

+### Determining the number of columns required

+### Finding columns with a useful data type

+### Using a SQL injection UNION attack to retrieve interesting data

 ### String concatenation

 You can concatenate together multiple strings to make a single string.
 ```
 Oracle	'foo'||'bar'